5 Tips for Math Teachers Helping Students Overcome the Imposter Syndrome through Grit!

 with the tools to overcome imposter syndrome and foster resilience in your math classroom.
 I will now provide five evidence-based tips for math teachers to help students develop grit as they aim to combat the imposter syndrome in the classroom.

 2. Set Realistic Expectations: Educators aiming to help students overcome the imposter syndrome can set realistic expectations for all students in efforts to help them avoid feeling overwhelmed and inadequate.
-Researchers Credé and Phillips (2011) suggest that
+Researchers Credé and Phillips (2011) suggest that high expectations can lead to increased stress and self-doubt.

 As a result, this can cause a lack of motivation and for students to not contribute in fears of being humiliated once they share out their opinions during mathematical discourse.
 To support students during moments of vulnerability as they aim to meet the expectations established, teachers should provide clear guidelines for students and communicate their belief in students' abilities while ensuring that expectations are attainable.
 By setting realistic goals, students can experience a sense of accomplishment, boosting their confidence and reducing imposter syndrome.
 This will also help the teacher-student relationship, and allow students to feel like they can trust taking risks during instruction.